Duen (Norwegian for”Dove”) is a classic heritage sailing vessel.

-- Tall Ship Thane is fully self-contained and can operate the season without access to an external power source using our aft solar array and onboard batteries
+- Tall Ship Duen is fully self-contained and can operate the season without access to an external power source using our aft solar array and onboard batteries

 - LED lights and a low flush toilet